My Stepmom Threw Me Out with Nothing but My Dad's Old Work Boots After His Death – She Had No Idea What He'd Secretly Glued Inside the Sole

 "I'm here."

 I didn't want a plain construction shop.
 I wanted something that felt like him, but also felt like me.
 My dad built with his hands.
-I built in my head first.
-I loved drafting, clean lines, and the quiet satisfaction of a plan that actually made sense.
+I built it in my head first.

 When I ordered my first sign, I stared at the proof for a long time before I approved it.